 Most sales leaders know that culture should be a priority, but many struggle with what a good sales culture looks and functions like.
 And it’s true that “culture” is a vague concept.
 You can’t measure culture like you do sales volume, opportunities, and conversions.

-Still, there are a few common characteristics that can give you a starting point when it comes to culture.
+Here are a few common characteristics that can give you a starting point when it comes to culture.

 Strong leadership is everything in sales.
 You might not be hopping on every call yourself, but your reputation is still always on the line.